frequently asked questions

 I write.
 About our elected officials.
 About development and traffic.
 About our schools.
 About local arts and music, and occasionally food.
 Anything and everything affecting East County.

 Are you having a community meeting?
 An open house?
 Are you running for office?
 Starting a business?
 Do you have any tips or story ideas?
 Would you like to write guest posts?
 Let me know.
 I'm open to anything.
-E-mail me at justupthepike at gmail dot edu.
+E-mail me at justupthepike at gmail dot com.

 3) How did you get started?